Consumer Fraud Reporting

 Redirects to spoofed (Fake) website: http://24.245.44.53/www.nafcu.org/index.html

 You may have received an email like the one below that looks very authentic, like it came from NAFCU - National Association of Federal Credit Unions , or a phone call about the same subject.
-It is an attempt you get you to enter confidential information (typically a social security number, name, address, bank account information, etc., to allow the scammers to steal your identity and open credit cards in your name.
+It is an attempt to get you to enter confidential information (typically a social security number, name, address, bank account information, etc., to allow the scammers to steal your identity and open credit cards in your name.

 This email was not sent by NAFCU - National Association of Federal Credit Unions ; NAFCU - National Association of Federal Credit Unions is a victim as well.
 This is referred to as "phishing" (when by email) or "vishing" (when by telephone).
 If you receive an email similar to the one below, DO NOT click on the link, and do not enter any information on the forms there.